quic-yocto/qcom-manifest/README.md

 For QCOM Linux Yocto BSP releases the manifest branches will be named as qcom-linux-[Yocto-Project-release], so qcom-linux-kirkstone with all manifests tied to releases on Kirkstone in this branch.

+Below procedure assumes that you have gone through [qualcomm-linux-preview](https://www.qualcomm.com/products/internet-of-things/industrial/building-enterprise/qualcomm-linux-preview) and have a [valid Qualcomm account](https://www.qualcomm.com/support)

-If you already having standard yocto environment, skip below prepare host environment steps
+If you are already having standard yocto environment, skip below prepare Host setup steps

 ## Host Setup